SUMA-EXE/BattleNetBoy/READ_ME_English.txt

 	　・Fire　Power120
 	　　It fires a bullet in front of you and attacks it.

+	　・Breath　Power50
+	　　I attack T-shape from the front of myself.
+Things that do not cause invincible time will hit 3.

+	　・Shield
+	　　Give yourself a barrier to disable attacks once.

 ・Change log
 2018/3/23　ver1.00　Completion
 2018/3/25　ver1.01　Change randomSeed, add SP level above enemy level 3, fixed bug that Gust did not come out from the back.
+2018/3/30　ver1.02　Add two new cards, add new enemy Evil virus, change enemy figure, add CPU1 card storage function.